InnerSourceCommons/InnerSourcePatterns/book/Introduction.md

 {% hint style="info" %}
 This is an early release of the InnerSource Patterns book.
 You may still find broken link, spelling mistakes, or other errors in this book.
-Please help us to fix them to produce the best book possible :)
+Please help us to fix them to produce the best book possible :) Learn here how to [contribute to this book](../book/contribute-to-this-book.md).
 {% endhint %}

 Welcome to the **InnerSource Patterns book**.